Spinach is the Worst Source of Iron

 Key Stats: Heme vs Non-Heme Iron

-Spinach isn't the superhero we thought it was regarding iron content.
-Why?
-Because the type of iron found in plants like spinach is called non-heme iron - its bioavailability is low, so our body struggles to use it effectively.
+The type of iron found in plants like spinach is called non-heme iron, its bioavailability is low, so our body struggles to use it effectively.

-To put numbers on this, your body will only be able to absorb around 1.4% of the total non-heme iron present in that lovely green leaf.
+Your body will only be able to absorb around 1.4% of the total non-heme iron present in spinach.

 The Iron Content in Spinach